Lucaas27/LucasPortfolio/src/articles/kubernetes/kubectl.md

 ### On Linux
 >
 > [!INFO] Installing on WSL2
-> On WSL2 it's recommended to install Docker Desktop [[docker-desktop]], which automatically comes with kubectl.
+> On WSL2 it's recommended to install Docker Desktop [docker-desktop](docker-desktop), which automatically comes with kubectl.

 1. Download the latest release